 - the nature of contacts made with potential customers.

 I discuss below how these factors relate to the instant Polara case.

 Be warned that should you test your product out in the public and leave it out there so that the public can still see the invention after you know that it works, the one-year time period will start.
 You cannot assert that your use in public falls within the experimentation exception indefinitely.

 Market testing is not experimental use

-In my experience, some inventors start to market their invention to others before filing a patent application.
+In my experience, some inventors start to market their inventions to others before filing a patent application.
 Once they start to market their invention, they might realize that their invention or product is selling very well at a later date and begin to realize that they should file a patent application.
 Unfortunately, sometimes, it does take them some time before their marketing efforts really take off to make it worthwhile to spend the money to file a patent application on their invention.
 If it takes them more than one year from the first offer for sale, then they cannot seek patent protection for the invention.

 In this situation, the marketing efforts of the inventor most likely cannot be characterized as experimental use to fall out of the definition of public use.
 Experimental use refers to experiments to test the functionality of the invention, not whether people will purchase the product.
 If you go through the factors listed above, it becomes obvious that market testing is not experimental use to test for function.

 If an invention is publicly tested for more than one year, then alleged infringers will argue that the public testing really is not experimental use but rather turned into a public use once the inventor realized that the invention work.

 In other words, when the inventor sues a defendant, alleged infringer, or competitor, they will always argue that the invention was ready for patenting and that the one-year time bar had lapsed before the inventor or business filed the patent application to invalidate the patent.
 Even if your public testing clearly falls within experimental use exception, why wouldn’t they make that argument.